-Component Function OUT 1 LED (red) On - DAX A RLY output is energized.
-OUT 2 LED (red) On - DAX B RLY output is energized.
+Component Function OUT 1 LED (red)On - DAX A RLY output is energized.Flashes when output is unhealthy.
+OUT 2 LED (red)On - DAX B RLY output is energized.
 Flashes when output is unhealthy.
-OUT 3 LED (rod) On - DAX C RLY output is energized.
-OUT 3 LED (red) Flashes when output is unhealthy OUT 4 LED (red) On - DAX D RLY output is energized.
+OUT 3 LED (red) On - DAX C RLY output is energized.
+Flashes when output is unhealthy

+Component Function OUT 4 LED (red) On - DAX D RLY output is energized.
 Flashes when output is unhealthy.
 IN 1 LED (red) On - ENABLE input is energized.
 IN 2 LED (red) On - MS/GCP Control input is energized.
 IN 3 LED (red) On - External Island 1 input is energized.
 IN 4 LED (red) On - External Island 2 input is energized.
-Slow (1Hz) - module is healthy and communicating with CPU HEALTH LED (yellow) Fast (1Hz) - module is healthy but not communicating with the CPU Very Fast (4Hz) - module is unhealthy and communicating with CPU POWER LED (green) LED is on steady when power is applied to the module.
+HEALTH LED (yellow)Slow (1Hz) - module is healthy and communicating with CPUFast (1Hz) - module is healthy but not communicating with the CFVery Fast (4Hz) - module is unhealthy and communicating with CPU POWER LED (green) LED is on steady when power is applied to the module.
 DIAG Diagnostic Serial Port 9-pin diagnostic serial port for RIO module.